odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

         content: >-
           Today, you drive for six hours to the princely state of Gondal, known for its progressive rulers.
-In the late 19th century, Gondal did away with the women’s purdah or veil, abolished land taxes and insisted on education for girls.
+In the late 19th century, Gondal did away with the women's purdah or veil, abolished land taxes and insisted on education for girls.
 Gondal is an interesting city with some finely-carved palaces.
 The town is also home to an interesting 100-year-old ayurvedic pharmacy.

-          You stay in Orchard Palace, originally built to house the guests of the Maharaja of Gondal.
       - type: hotel
         url: >-
           /destinations/india/states/gujarat/cities/gondal/hotels/orchard-palace/